-How was the experience of running the Ultimate Human?
+How was the experience of running the Ultimate Human Race?

 Comrades Marathon had really tested my endurance limits.
-I’ve run the 110 km distance in Malnad Ultra, 75k in Jawathu and the 60k OOTYULTRA couple of times and the experience at the Comrades was very unique.
+I’ve run many ultramarathons in the last few years but the experience of running the Comrades was very unique.
 With 6 cutoff points during the 12-hour race and I had to be on a constant move all the time.
 This was my first international run and I had a very enriching experience of running along with more than 20,000 runners from all over the world across different age categories.

 How did you train for the Comrades?